Do you really know how many times you use your mobile per day?

 Changing consumer behavior results in changing requirements for market research

 It’s not only the shift to mobile or the usage of multiple devices.
-Devices are seamlessly integrated into consumers' lives – they check them frequently, quickly and unconsciously which creates an increasing amount of micro-moments and data.
+Devices are seamlessly integrated into people's lives – they check them frequently, quickly and unconsciously which creates an increasing amount of micro-moments and data.
 This 24/7 availability of the digital world has led to a decrease in people’s attention as well as to an increase in distraction.

 The growing amount of digital events makes it all the more important to understand consumer behavior, but at the same time more complicated than ever before.
 However, traditional surveys are still the main tool in market research even though they strongly rely on the human memory to report complex online behavior.